OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/errors/microfocus/oh-microfocus-012656.md

 * User will encounter this error in the following scenario:
   * Entity with the same name that is already there within same parent.
     **For example:**
     * The Root folder has three child Test Set folders named "Folder-1", "Folder-2", and "Folder-3".
-If you change "Folder-1" name to "Folder-2", then OpsHub Integration Manager gives the above mentioned error.
+If you change "Folder-1" name to "Folder-2", then <code class="expression">space.vars.SITENAME</code> gives the above mentioned error.
     * The Root folder has two child Test Set folders named "Folder-1", "Folder-2".
 Now if Test Set Folder getting synchronized is having name "Folder-1" then such processing failure can occur.

 # Solution